hi-im-phillip/spring-cert-prep/README.md

 - Circular dependency
 - Constant interface

-### <font color="#99ff99"> 3.
+### <span style="color: #99ff99;"> 3.
 What is an interface and what are the advantages of making use of them in Java?
-Why are they recommended for Spring beans?</font>
+Why are they recommended for Spring beans?</span>

 OOP Definition - An interface is a description of actions that object can do, it is a way to enforce actions on object that implements the interface.